- What is an enlarged prostate?

 In Asia, China, and Thailand, where few dairy foods are consumed, there is a far lower incidence of both heart disease and cancer.

-Studies have shown that overall, men in western countries have a six-fold increase in prostate cancer incidence compared to countries such as China and Japan.
+Studies show that overall, men in western countries have a six-fold increase in prostate cancer incidence compared to countries such as China and Japan.

-It is worth emphasizing that many oriental countries such as South Korea and Japan are densely populated.
-They have been highly industrialized and urbanized for many years, yet their rates of prostate cancer remain much lower than the West.
+It is worth emphasizing that many Asian countries, such as South Korea and Japan, are densely populated.
+They have been highly industrialized and urbanized for many years, yet their rates of prostate cancer remain much lower than in the West.